hannorein/rebound/docs/index.md

 There are several short YouTube videos describing various aspects of REBOUND available at <https://www.youtube.com/channel/UCNmrCzxcmWVTBwtDPPLxkkw>.

+## Related projects

+### Additional physics
+To easily incorporate additional physics modules such as migration forces, GR effects and spin into your REBOUND simulations, see REBOUNDx at <https://github.com/dtamayo/reboundx>.

+### Analytical and semianalytical tools
+If you're interested in comparing numerical simulations to analytical and semianalytical tools for celestial mechanics, see Celmech at <https://github.com/shadden/celmech>.

+### Ephemeris-quality integrations of test particles
+To generate ephemeris-quality integrations of test particles in the Solar System with a precision on par with JPL's small body integrator, see ASSIST at <https://github.com/matthewholman/assist>.

 ## Papers

 There are several papers describing the functionality of REBOUND.